 Property Tax

-Whenever property tax season rolls around, I prepare myself to apply for about 2-3 new credit cards with the goal of accumulating a significant amount of points.
+Whenever property tax season rolls around, I prepare myself to apply for about 2-3 new credit cards to accumulate a significant amount of points.

 Federal/State/Local Taxes

-A somewhat advanced strategy is to purchase gift cards when they go on sale at grocery or office supply stores with your credit cards.
+A somewhat advanced strategy is to purchase gift cards with your credit cards when they go on sale at grocery or office supply stores.

-Since gift cards are considered debit cards, paying federal taxes or estimated taxes are charged a relatively lower fee compared to when you pay your federal taxes outright with your credit card.
+Since gift cards are considered debit cards, paying federal taxes or estimated taxes is charged a relatively lower fee than paying your federal taxes outright with your credit card.

 However, you can not employ this method with American Express, as they frown upon this behavior and have been known to claw back points accrued from gift cards.